Machine Strategy Guide

 Key Insight

-When to Play Stack Up Pays for +EV
+When to Play Stack Up Pays for an edge

 Apply the standard midpoint method to each progressive tier.
 Calculate the expected trigger value, estimate the coin-in to reach it, apply the house edge, and compare total expected jackpot value to total expected base game loss.